Weak optimal transport with moment constraints: constraint qualification, dual attainment and entropic regularization: Introduction

 Optimal transport (OT) has become a mature field of research that has tremendously developed in the last three decades and a detailed account of the theory and many of its applications can be found in the textbooks of Villani \cite{Villanibook} and Santambrogio \cite{FSbook}.
 Many extensions of the classical Monge-Kantorovich OT problem, driven by various applications, have emerged among which, relevant to the present work, we wish to emphasize: \begin{itemize}

-\item \textbf{Entropic optimal transport}: this is the case where an additional relative entropic term is added to the transport cost in \eqref{mkot} typically with a small prefactor $\eps$, this problem has received a lot of attention in the last decade since it is at the heart of the efficient Sinkhorn algorithm, seethe influential paper by Cuturi \cite{Cut13}.
+\item \textbf{Entropic optimal transport}: this is the case where an additional relative entropic term is added to the transport cost in \eqref{mkot} typically with a small prefactor $\eps$, this problem has received a lot of attention in the last decade since it is at the heart of the efficient Sinkhorn algorithm as emphasized by Cuturi's influential paper \cite{Cut13}.
 Entropic optimal transport is also intimately related to the Schr\"{o}dinger bridge problem \cite{Leo14}, we refer the reader to the lecture notes \cite{Nutz21} for a self-contained exposition of the topic.

 \item \textbf{Martingale optimal transport}: in these problems motivated by robust pricing in mathematical finance \cite{beiglböck2013modelindependent}, \cite{GHLT}, one has to face an extra constraint on the plan $\pi$, namely that it has to be the law of a martingale.
-By classical theorems of Strassen \cite{strassen} and Cartier, Fell and Meyer \cite{CFM} the existence of martingale couplings with marginals $\mu$ and $\nu$ is equivalent to the requirement that the marginals $\mu$ and $\nu$ are in the convex order.
+By classical theorems of Strassen \cite{strassen} and Cartier, Fell and Meyer \cite{CFM} the existence of martingale couplings with marginals $\mu$ and $\nu$ is equivalent to the requirement that $\mu$ and $\nu$ are in the convex order.
+For extensions to orders associated with more general cones and involved irreducible decompositions, we refer the reader to the recent work of Ciosmak \cite{ciosmak2024localisationconstrainedtransportsi}, \cite{ciosmak2024localisationconstrainedtransportsii}.
 If the existence of an optimal martingale plan can easily be obtained by the direct method, and some characterizations are known in dimension one --see \cite{BeigJuilletl}, \cite{Shadowcouplings}, \cite{mathiasnutztouzi2017}, \cite{Beiglbck2019dualattainment1d}-- a general characterization by duality arguments is a notoriously delicate issue.
-The dual attainment problem i.e. the existence of a Lagrange multiplier for the martingale constraint is difficult especially in several dimensions and typically requires sophisticated arguments or extra assumptions, see \cite{GKL}, \cite{DeMarch}, \cite{backhoffveraguas2023bass}.
+The dual attainment problem i.e. the existence of a Lagrange multiplier for the martingale constraint is difficult especially in several dimensions and typically requires sophisticated arguments or extra assumptions, see \cite{GKL}, \cite{DeMarch}, \cite{backhoffveraguas2023bass}, \cite{ciosmak2024localisationconstrainedtransportsi}, \cite{ciosmak2024localisationconstrainedtransportsii}.
 It is worth pointing out that martingale optimal transport is a special instance of optimal transport with moment constraints i.e. extra constraints on the plan $\pi$ of the form

 where $\pi_x\in \PP(Y)$ represents the conditional distribution of $y$ given $x$ induced by the coupling $\pi$ (see below).
 The martingale constraint, of course, corresponds to the case $g(x,y)=y-x$, $x$ and $y$ in $\R^d$.
 For an extension of Kantorovich duality to such moment constraints, see \cite{Zaev}.
 Note also that the particular case where $g$ only depends on $y$ arises in the context of \emph{Vector Quantile Regression} --see \cite{CCG} and \cite{CCGBeyond}, which leads to optimal transport subject to conditional independence constraints.